Strict linear prices in non-convex European day-ahead electricity markets: Optimization problem of the auctioneer

 In terms of duality theory the conditions \eqref{efp:1} and \eqref{efp:2} correspond to dual feasibility conditions and the remaining ones are complementarity conditions.
-The term in square brackets is only added if $t+1\in T$. \end{defn}
+The term in square brackets is only added if $t+1\in T$. \end{definition}

+In the following we provide three implications that help to understand the properties of an optimal flow.
+A derivation of these implications can be found in Appendix \ref{apx:fpc}.